Arton Zekaj

-Arton Din Zekaj (Артон Дин Зекај; born 16 April 2000) is a Kosovan professional footballer who last played as a defensive midfielder for French club Lille II.
+Arton Din Zekaj (Артон Дин Зекај; born 16 April 2000) is a professional footballer who most recently played as a defensive midfielder for Luxembourg National Division club Swift Hesperange.
+Born in Serbia, he represents Kosovo at under-21 international level.

 Club career

 Early career

 Zekaj started playing football with Spartak Subotica.
 In 2015, he joined the youth system of Partizan.
 During the 2016–17 season, he was loaned to OFK Bačka, and although placed on the senior team, he failed to make a debut in the Serbian SuperLiga.
 On 14 February 2018, Zekaj joined Serbian League Belgrade side Sopot.

 Lille

 On 4 July 2018, Zekaj signed a three-year contract with Ligue 1 club Lille.
 On 11 August 2018, he made his debut as professional footballer in a 3–1 home win against Rennes after coming on as a substitute at last minutes in place of Lebo Mothiba.
 Seven day later, Zekaj made another debut with Lille, but with second team in a Championnat National 2 match against Épinal after being named in the starting line-up.